xtknight/vdpau-va-driver-vp9/README.md

 This adds experimental NVIDIA hardware video acceleration support to vdpau-va-driver for videos encoded using VP9 Profile 0 8-bit color depth.
 This seems to include most of the latest and greatest 4k and 8k videos I've used on YouTube that are hardest on the CPU, also available at lower resolutions in the same codec.
 As of writing, VP9 Profile 1-3 are not supported in the NVIDIA VDPAU library itself, so support for those cannot be added here either.
 VP8 also is not supported.

 To check whether your GPU can decode VP9, please check the NVDEC support matrix.
 I believe that this should match the VDPAU capabilities.
+The only exception is that VDPAU supports only Profile 0, so don't expect support for Profile 1-3 even if your GPU supports them in NVDEC.
+Also, VDPAU does not support VP8, H.265, or AV1 and may have other limitations.

 https://developer.nvidia.com/video-encode-decode-gpu-support-matrix